-Kaitake residents are leading the country by supporting an eradication trial restoring local biodiversity.
+Kaitake residents are leading the country by supporting an eradication project restoring local biodiversity.

 It’s the first time on mainland New Zealand that eradication of possums has been tried on urban, rural and conversation land.

-Restore Kaitake is a joint effort between Towards Predator-Free Taranaki and Taranaki Mounga Project, a conservation project on Egmont National Park, as well as local landowners and residents.
+Restore Kaitake is a joint effort between Towards Predator-Free Taranaki and Taranaki Mounga Project, as well as local landowners, residents and conservation groups.

 The Kaitake and Oākura community won a 2019 Taranaki Environmental Award for Environmental Action in the Community, highlighting residents’ outstanding efforts to control predators and restore native biodiversity by working together.